 educators: school administrators, teachers, future teachers & people who work with youth at nonprofits

 Greg has spoken at professional development events for schools, camps and youth-serving nonprofits.
-He also has spoken at local and national conferences for school administrators, educators, future educators and/or staff at youth-serving nonprofits in different countries.
-In some cases, an organization or association for people who work with youth (e.g. Arkansas Department of Education) have had Greg speak at an event, and they have gotten the books and/or Legacy posters for their attendees.
+He also has spoken at local and national conferences for school administrators, educators, future educators, and/or staff at youth-serving nonprofits in different countries.
+In some cases, an organization or association for people who work with youth (e.g. Arkansas Department of Education) have had Greg speak at an event, and they have gotten the books and/or posters for their attendees.